MINOCYCLINE HYDROCHLORIDE- minocycline hydrochloride tablet, extended release

 135

-Minocycline hydrochloride extended-release tablets may be taken with or without food [see Clinical Pharmacology (12.3)].
+Administer minocycline hydrochloride extended-release tablets with or without food [see Clinical Pharmacology (12.3)].
 Ingestion of food along with minocycline hydrochloride extended-release tablets may help reduce the risk of esophageal irritation and ulceration.

-In patients with renal impairment, the total dosage should be decreased by either reducing the recommended individual doses and/or by extending the time intervals between doses [see Warnings and Precautions (5.4)].
+In patients with renal impairment, decrease the daily dosage by either reducing the recommended individual doses and/or by extending the time intervals between doses [see Warnings and Precautions (5.9)].

 3 DOSAGE FORMS AND STRENGTHS